RobDickinson/supertanker/README.md

 ```bash
 docker stop supertanker
 ```
-👆 Use `docker start supertanker` when you're ready to resume
+👆 Use `docker start supertanker` when you're ready to resume.

 Or permanently remove container and all stored data:
 ```bash